Pythian Home of Missouri: WW II

 In 1942, during World War II, the United States Military commandeered the facility for use in conjunction with the adjacent O'Reilly General Hospital in entertaining and rehabilitating injured U.S. troops.
 It was renamed The Enlisted Men's Service Club.
 The facility featured a movie theater, ballroom, bowling alley, pool hall, library, and arts and crafts area.
 Some of the most famous movie stars, comedians, and entertainers of the era performed in the theater while the ballroom was host to big bands playing for the dancing pleasure of the troops.
 After the war the building was retained by the military for use as a reserve center until it was sold as surplus in 1993.

 Present

 It is now privately owned by Tamara Finocchiaro.
 Renovations have been completed to the property including a new driveway and parking area.
 In 2010 the castle was reopened to the public for tours and as an events facility.
-As featured on YouTube via The Omar Gosh Vlogs and Omar Gosh TV for ghost hunting and interview with the current owner.
-It is available for special event rental including weddings, proms and corporate parties and offers public events such as history tours, murder mystery dinners, ghost tours, and holiday events.